Every Child Deserves to Hear

 Youth Sports Has Become Fragmented

-The traditional youth sports model has splintered into a system that serves the few rather than the many, prioritizing early specialization, privatization, and elite competition over access, development, and long-term participation.
+The traditional youth sports model has splintered into programs, leagues, clubs, and tournaments that serve the few rather than the many, prioritizing early specialization, privatization, and elite competition over access, development, and long-term participation.
 Participation drops sharply after elementary school, especially for low-income students, as costs rise, options narrow, and the systems meant to support young athletes drift further apart.

 Fragmented systems keep every kid from playing.
 Aligned systems make sure every kid has a place.